folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 FOLIO provides functionality for both item-level and title-level requesting.
 Title-level requesting is off by default; if your library wants to use it, you would enable and configure related settings in this section.

 * **Allow title level requests**.
 If your library wants to use title-level requesting, check this box.
-* **”Create title level request” selected by default.”** If you are using title-level requesting, there will be a box on the request form in the Requests app to toggle whether a request is title-level or item-level.
+* **”Create title level request” selected by default.** If you are using title-level requesting, there will be a box on the request form in the Requests app to toggle whether a request is title-level or item-level.
 If you’d like title-level request to be the default choice, check this box.

 Make sure to click **Save** at the bottom of the screen to save any changes.